CalcProgrammer1/KeyboardVisualizer/README.md

     * Animation Speed - Speed of background and foreground animated patterns, default 100, can be negative to reverse the direction of the pattern, can be increased to speed up the pattern or decreased to slow it down.
+    * Filter Constant - A low pass filter constant between 0 and 1.
+A value less than 1 slows the response of the visualization, which makes for a less jumpy, smoother effect the lower the value is.
+    * Background Timeout - How long to wait (in multiples of 10 milliseconds) before fading the background in.

 # Command Line Options and Settings File